 Prairielands Jazz Camp

-Here is what some of our instructors had to say when asked about the biggest benefits of this year’s camp for its participants:
+Here is what some of the participants had to say about camp!